 Third, and perhaps most importantly, build your brand across the internet.
 Your website doesn’t operate in a vacuum.
 Rather, as the Google bots scour the internet, they look to see whether you show up in other places.
-The more Google sees these brand “signals”, the more proof it is that you’re an expert.
+The more Google algorithm update sees these brand “signals”, the more proof it is that you’re an expert.

-If you want to rank in Google searches, then you absolutely must demonstrate your authority on the given subject.
+If you want to rank in Google algorithm update searches, then you absolutely must demonstrate your authority on the given subject.
 Hands down, the most effective way to do that is to create absolutely amazing content.

 Or as John Mueller of Google put it, the key to ranking for a particular term is “awesomeness”.